iekanat/rworkshop/README.md

 [Packages](3_packages.pdf) provides a look at what packages are, how to get them, and briefly introduces some of the more common packages.

+[Data Manipulation](4_DataManipulation.pdf) is an introduction to merging, aggregating, and transforming data.

-[Visualization](4_Visualizations.pdf) an introduction to ggplot2 package with simple examples on histograms, scatterplots, and barcharts.
+[Visualization](5_Visualizations.pdf) an introduction to ggplot2 package with simple examples on histograms, scatterplots, and barcharts.

-[Analysis Examples](5_Samples.pdf) three short tutorials on regression, logistic regression, and classifier training in R.
+[Analysis Examples](6_Modeling.pdf) three short tutorials on regression, logistic regression, and classifier training in R.

 [Presentation](Rwrkshp.pdf) is the slide deck for the whole workshop.

+[Assignment](Assignment.pdf) is a short list of tasks to be carried out prior to coming to the second session.